-Here, $V_{sh}$ is denoted the effective potential in the original form of Schwarzschild black hole and $V_{NC}$ is assumed the NC correction term of effective potential.
+Here, $V_{sch}$ is denoted the effective potential in the original form of the Schwarzschild black hole, and $V_{NC}$ is assumed as the NC correction term of the effective potential.
 After some algebraic manipulations, we explicitly write

-The coefficients $a_{lm}^j$, $b_{lm}^j$, $c_{lm}^j$, $d_{lm}^j$ in the effective potential are calculated based on the specific values of the parameters $\Theta$, $l$ and $m$.
-It is important to note that the effective potential in Schwarzschild black hole depends on multipole $l$ and in the presence of NC formalism it also depends on azimuthal number $m$.
-We plot the effective potential, denoted as $V_{eff}$, for a given mass $M$, $l$ and $m$ in Fig. \ref{fig:Veffrstar}.
+Where $f=1-\frac{2M}{r}$ and the coefficients $a_{lm}^j$, $b_{lm}^j$, $c_{lm}^j$, $d_{lm}^j$ in the effective potential are calculated based on the specific values of the parameters $\Theta$, $l$ and $m$ \cite{zhao2023quasinormal}.
+It is important to note that the effective potential in a Schwarzschild black hole depends on multipole $l$ and in the presence of NC formalism it also depends on azimuthal number $m$.
+We plot the effective potential, denoted as $V_{eff}$, for a given mass $M$, $l$, and $m$ in Fig. \ref{fig:Veffrstar}.
 In the same figure, we present the effective potential for different values of $\Theta$ when $l=1$ and $m=\pm 1$ in panel (a), and when $l=2$ and $m=\pm 1,2$ in panels (b) and (c), respectively.

 The influence of the NC parameter on the system can be observed through the behavior of the potentials.
 As the NC parameter increases, the potentials exhibit a higher maximum value.
-This indicates that the effective potential acts as a stronger barrier for the transmission of the field.
-Consequently, the NC effect is expected to have a prominent impact on QNMs and absorption cross section of the scalar field.
+This indicates that the effective potential acts as a stronger barrier to the transmission of the field.
+Consequently, the NC effect is expected to have a prominent impact on QNMs and the absorption cross section of the scalar field.
 The greybody factor, on the other hand, quantifies the probability of transmission through the effective potential barrier.
 To explore this further, we can utilize the effective potential to calculate the QNMs and the greybody factor in the following sections.